Trump meets quietly with families of victims from Santa Fe high school shooting in Texas

 The president was accompanied at the meeting in a Coast Guard airport hangar near Houston by Gov. Greg Abbott, Sen. Ted Cruz and state Attorney General Ken Paxton.

-The meeting came a day after Mr. Abbott laid out a wide-school safety plan, including mental health screenings, expanded school protections and even a call for consideration of a “red-flag” law that would allow judges to temporarily seize an individual’s firearms if the person is considered an imminent threat.
+The meeting came a day after Mr. Abbott laid out a wide school-safety plan, including mental health screenings, expanded school protections and even a call for consideration of a “red-flag” law that would allow judges to temporarily seize an individual’s firearms if the person is considered an imminent threat.

 Many of the governor’s proposals would require legislative approval.
 Mr. Abbott said he would consider calling a special session of the Texas Legislature to implement his plan before the next school year starts in August.